Izeaslav Levit: Biography

 From the mid-1990s, he lived in the United States (in Fort Lee, New Jersey), where he collaborated with the New York–based Yiddish newspaper Forverts.

 He was the author of numerous scholarly and popular works on the modern history of Romania, Moldova, and Bessarabia, international relations, and World War II.
 From the early 1990s, he also focused on the history of the Holocaust in Romanian-occupied territories of Bessarabia, Bukovina, and Transnistria.
 He received the State Prize of the Moldavian SSR (1972) for co-authoring the two-volume History of the Moldavian SSR.

 Levit’s most significant scholarly contributions were his late works on Bessarabia’s short-lived independence and the establishment of the Moldavian Democratic Republic in 1917–1918, including The Movement for the Autonomy of Bessarabia in 1917.
 The Formation of Sfatul Țării.
 Proclamation of the Moldavian Democratic Republic (1997) and the 500-page The Fateful Year.
 The Moldavian Republic: From the Proclamation of the Moldavian Republic to the Abolition of Bessarabian Autonomy (2000, both later translated into Romanian in 2003 and 2008).
 He also authored The Bessarabian Question in the Context of International Relations: The Paris Peace Conference (2012) and the two-volume The "Jewish Question" in the Politics of the Antonescu Dictatorship (2015, 2017).

 He contributed to the encyclopedia project The Holocaust in the Territory of the USSR (Moscow: ROSSPEN, 2009 and 2011).

 Levit was married to Inna Petrovskaya (from 1959) and had a son, Alexander (born 1961).
-He died on 11 February, 2021, in Fort Lee, New Jersey.
+He died on 11 February 2021, in Fort Lee, New Jersey.

 Views

 Levit was known for his polemics with unionist historians.
+In his works, he argued strongly against the idea that the unification was wanted by the population of Bessarabia, regarding it as a military annexation by Romania.
 He argued that Moldovans are a distinct people from Romanians and that the union of Bessarabia with Romania was a military occupation, backed by a few pro-Romanian elites of the Moldavian Democratic Republic, not by the people of Bessarabia.
+Levit argued that the majority of the Moldovans opposed the union.
+He also claims that the Western allies, including France, opposed the unification (which he consideres annexation), but that they eventually accepted it due to anti-Sovietism, regarding Romania as an important ally against the Soviet Union.